1. Forside

 Buying an apartment in a buzzing and vibrant metropolis such as Copenhagen requires many considerations.
 First and foremost, you need to find out which type of apartment you want to purchase.
 Because in Denmark, two types of apartments exist, and they have different obligations and requirements.

-As mentioned above, there are two types of apartments that you can purchase in Denmark; Condominiums and Cooperative apartments.
+The two types of apartments that you can purchase in Denmark are condominiums and cooperative apartments.
 Which of the two is better depends entirely on your needs and wishes.
 Below, we have gathered the most important pros and cons that every potential flat owner should take into consideration when looking to buy an apartment in Denmark.

 If you are more interested in buying a house, we recommend you to read our article on things to consider when wanting to buy a house in Denmark.